floodyberry/chacha-opt/README.md

 # ABOUT #

 This is a solution to the problem of easy to use write-once, run everywhere x86 assembler.
-I have experimented with write-once inline assembler (in the style of [Crypto++](http://www.cryptopp.com/)), but it turned out to be too clunky and limited, e.g. source code must be transformed to Intel Syntax and then C macros which expand the instructions properly, referencing C constants in assembler which are not referenced by C is sketchy because the constants can get optimized away and/or are linked under a different name, Win64 versions have to jump through a lot of hoops to merely generate code which then has to be compiled by MASM, clang's integrated assembler does not understand `.intel_syntax`, etc.
+I have experimented with write-once inline assembler (in the style of [Crypto++](http://www.cryptopp.com/)), but it turned out to be too clunky and limited, e.g. source code must be transformed to Intel Syntax and then C macros which expand the instructions properly, referencing C constants in assembler which are not referenced by C is sketchy because the constants can get optimized away and/or are linked under a different name, Win64 versions have to jump through a lot of hoops to merely generate code which then has to be compiled by MASM, clang's integrated assembler (pre 3.2ish) does not understand `.intel_syntax`, etc.

 I decided the only way was to switch to an external assembler.
 [Yasm](http://yasm.tortall.net/) appears to be the most well supported and up-to-date, and, unlike NASM, supports GAS syntax.
 This means, with limiting the assembler to AT&T syntax and a few careful macros, that it is possible to have x86 assembler that is compilable by either Yasm _or_ gcc compatible compilers!